Recreational Sea Angling

 The offshore angling experience is facilitated by a flotilla of privately owned craft, numerous angling club boats and a good number of professional charter angling boats.

-The sport is widespread particularly in the summer months, with the charter angling vessels operating out of Poole Harbour and Weymouth Bay.
-Shore anglers visit popular spots such as Chesil Beach, Sandbanks, Eastney and, Bournemouth, Boscombe and Southsea Piers, with marinas, cliffs and harbour walls also important.
+The sport is widespread particularly in the summer months.
+Charter angling vessels operate out of ports across the District and shore anglers visit popular spots such as Chesil Beach, Sandbanks, Eastney, the Isle of Wight and, Bournemouth, Boscombe, Southsea and Yarmouth Piers, with marinas, cliffs and harbour walls also important.

 Anglers use rod and line to target a wide variety of fish species, with popular catches including seabass, black seabream, pollack, squid and flatfish.